monsoonmaelstrom/book2/book2.md

 I look at him questioningly.

 Seeing my expression, he says, “Back in Leisch you said that you wanted a failsafe.
-A way that someone could take you out if it all ends up going wrong.
+A way that someone could take you out if it all goes wrong.
 Congratulations.
 You’re getting one today.”

 “I—no. I don’t want that.”